The Procession to Hwaseong Fortress

 Image courtesy of Wikipedia.

-In her Memoir of 1795, she recounts their visit to Prince Sado where her son wept at his tomb.
-For the sake of her son, she held back her tears and King Jeongjo had also restrained himself as to not worry his mother.
-In the previous year, the officials who attended the ancestral rites had mentioned that King Jeongjo was overwhelmed by emotion that he was not stable for several hours because of his overwhelming sadness.
+In her Memoir of 1795, she recounts their visit to Prince Sado, where her son wept at his tomb.
+For the sake of her son, she held back her tears and King Jeongjo had also restrained himself so as not to worry his mother.
+In the previous year, the officials who attended the ancestral rites mentioned that King Jeongjo was overwhelmed by emotion and was not stable for several hours because of his overwhelming sadness.

 Yungneung where the tombs of Crown Prince Sado and Princess Hyegyeong are located.